feedbee/strava-club-events/docs/specification.md

 4. Access at `http://localhost:3000`

 ### 15.2 Production
-1. Set up production environment variables
+1. Set up production environment variables (`PUBLIC_URL`, cache settings)
+2. Build and push multi-arch Docker image (from Apple Silicon or x86): `./build.sh`
-2. Configure HTTPS
+3. Configure HTTPS and reverse proxy
-3. Use a process manager (PM2, systemd)
+4. Run the container with `HOST`/`PORT` for bind address and port
-4. Set up monitoring and logging
+5. Set up monitoring and logging

 ## 16. Maintenance